hyunjkim/jwplayer-sdk-android-demo/README.md

-#JW Player SDK for Android Open Source Demo
+# Additional JW Player SDK for Android Open Source Demo

 This application contains an example implementation of the JW Player SDK for Android using SharingPlugin Feature.